Shrubs and Plants for Autumn and winter Interest

 Pyracanthus

-Pyracanthus is also known as Firethorn and looking at its autumn colour, its easy to see why, with really bright red autumn leaves.
-Illustrated is pyracantha horizontalis which, as the name suggests, tends to grow outwards more than up.
+Pyracantha is also known as Firethorn and looking at its autumn colour, its easy to see why, with really bright red autumn leaves.
+Illustrated is pyracantha horizontalis, which, as the name suggests, tends to grow outwards more than up.

 Nandina domestica

-Nandina domestica also known as the heavenly bamboo has good autumn colour and is a shrub with all round interest.
-Variety "Obsessed" is known for its autumn colour, as is "Firepower".
+Nandina domestica, also known as the heavenly bamboo, has good autumn colour and is a shrub with all round interest.
+"Obsessed" and "Firepower" are varieties known for their autumn colour.

 Cornus bold winter stems

-Cornus are easy to grow but need annual pruning to produce the best winter colour.
+Cornus are easy to grow but need annual pruning to produce the best winter colour, ideally coppicing.
+This video shows before and after how to coppice Cornus..

 Striking foliage